mrdeepeshkumar/Acquisition-Analytics/README.md

 # Machine Learning
-# Project: Acquisition Analytics Bank Marketing
+# Project: Bank Marketing Analysis
 ## Installation
 ### Install the requirements
 This project requires Python 3 and the following Python libraries installed: